 * U.S. economy adds 148,000 jobs in Dec vs est. 190,000

-Jan 5 (Reuters) - Wall Street's main indexes rose on Friday as investors looked beyond weaker-than-expected U.S. job additions in December and took support from signs of a pick-up in wage growth.
+Jan 5 (Reuters) - Wall Street was set to open higher on Friday as investors looked beyond weaker-than-expected U.S. job additions in December and took support from signs of a pick-up in wage growth.

 Average hourly earnings rose 0.3 percent in December after gaining 0.1 percent in the prior month.
 That lifted the annual increase in wages to 2.5 percent from 2.4 percent in November.